lilybarrett/jquery-clinic-winter-2016/README.md

-The following is adapted from my mentor, Elise Fitzgerald & from fellow coder Jenn Eng!
+The following is adapted from my mentor, Elise Fitzgerald, & from fellow coders Jenn Eng & Nick Alberts!

 #Intro to jQuery Library